webpack-contrib/sass-loader/README.md

 };
 ```

-> ℹ In some rare case `node-sass` can output invalid source maps (it is `node-sass` bug), to avoid try to update node-sass to latest version or you can try to set the `outputStyle` option to `compressed` value.
+> ℹ In some rare cases `node-sass` can output invalid source maps (it is a `node-sass` bug).
+In order to avoid this, you can try to update `node-sass` to latest version or you can try to set the `outputStyle` option to `compressed`.

 ### `webpackImporter`

 Type: `Boolean`
 Default: `true`

-Enables/Disables default `webpack` importer.
+Enables/Disables the default Webpack importer.

 This can improve performance in some cases.
-Use it with caution because aliases and `@import` at-rules starts with `~` will not work, but you can pass own `importer` to solve this (see [`importer docs`](https://github.com/sass/node-sass#importer--v200---experimental)).
+Use it with caution because aliases and `@import` at-rules starting with `~` will not work.
+You can pass own `importer` to solve this (see [`importer docs`](https://github.com/sass/node-sass#importer--v200---experimental)).

 **webpack.config.js**